 The game is designed for ages 12 and up and has a 120 minute playing time.

-Released in 1994, this two-player strategy board game by Avalon Hill Co was one of the first card-driven war games.
+Released in 1994, We the People is a two-player strategy board game by Avalon Hill Co that was one of the first card-driven war games.
 The game uses a deck of battle cards to resolve conflicts between troops instead of dice.

 The overall progression of the game is determined by a deck of strategy cards, which mark certain historical events during the Revolutionary War, and each card has multiple purposes depending on which side (American or British) is attempting to use it.